The conversion updates tool lets advertisers view recommendations, make changes, and save updates without manually editing each conversion.

 - Switch matches mental model

 Working with PM and design, I found more opportunities to clean things up.
-I cut redundant explanations and focused on what advertisers needed to know to move forward confidently.
+I cut redundant explanations and focused on what advertisers needed to know.

 Launched content with concrete information and headlines, CTAs, and interactions driving user actions.